-Open every day of the year from 9AM until 10PM at the 9,200 foot (2,800 meter) level, we provide health and safety information and education about this amazing place, and we hold Free stargazing programs at the Visitor Station every night.
-Check our Calendar of Events for upcoming outreach events and the Saturday program schedule.
+Open every day of the year from 9AM until 10PM at the 9,200 foot (2,800 meter) level, we provide health and safety information and education about Maunakea, and we hold Free stargazing programs at the Visitor Station every night.
+Our Calendar of Events lists upcoming outreach events and the Saturday program schedule.

 Summit Access Road conditions: Maunakea weather varies widely.
 A calm sunny day may quickly become treacherous with hurricane force winds and blizzard conditions.
 Summit winds above 120 mph are not uncommon.
 Snowstorms have even occurred during the summer months.

-When conditions are too dangerous, the Summit Access road is closed to ensure everyone's safety.
+When conditions are too dangerous due to ice, snow, and/or high winds, the Summit Access road is closed to ensure everyone's safety.
 The road is re-opened as soon as the weather and the roads are safe again.

 Traffic delays and road closures on the summit access road may also occur due to the use and transport of heavy equipment, slow vehicle movements, deliveries, road maintenance, stalled or abandoned vehicles, hikers and bikers.
 Remember that dust, fog or snow can reduce visibility and slow traffic.